-When was the last time you’ve checked and backed up your iPhone files?
-Hopefully, you have performed the backup not too long ago.
-In a world where uncertainty is expected, losing files with glitches and system error can really happen.
+When was the last time you checked and backed up your iPhone files?
+Hopefully, you performed the backup not too long ago.
+In a world where uncertainty is expected, losing files with glitches and system errors can really happen.
 Luckily, we have different options to backup and store our files.
 This will prevent us from losing them permanently and provide us quick access to them whenever we need them.
 When backing up files, we use our personal computers to store and reserve the backup files.
 We used these devices for our external storage for our mobile phones.
 However, computers also have a limited capacity; they compromise their performance when they reach the maximum limit.
 Therefore, it should be required to know different ways to save iPhone backup to external drive.
 See the complete guide below on doing it; read the steps carefully.

 How to Backup iPhone to External Hard Drive Directly

 Distinctive Feature: It provides a quick backup process and a fast restoration process for your backup files.